Shootenanny!: Critical reception

 Shootenanny! received a generally favorable response, though some critics were divided.

-Greg Kot of Entertainment Weekly called the album "downright moving at its best".
+Greg Kot of Entertainment Weekly called the album "downright moving at its best", saying "It offers the Eels' usual twisted take on California pop-rock, with more prominent blues voicings to complement the scrappy guitars and narcotized atmospherics."
 A negative review came from Chris Dahlen of Pitchfork, who wrote: "Musically and lyrically, E is spent – out of ideas, out of innovation, unable to cough up anything but by-the-numbers pop in the fourteen originals he wrote for this disc."
-Dom Passantino of Stylus opined that the album "suffers from a lack of identity".
+Dom Passantino of Stylus opined that the album "suffers from a lack of identity".Spin gave a negative review, saying "This is the kind of bedroom folk pop E's done prettier--and weirder--before."